 Very Important Important Considered Not Considered

+Academic

-Academic Rigor of secondary school record $\square$
+Rigor of secondary school record

 Class rank

-Academic GPA $\boxtimes$
+Academic GPA

 Standardized test scores

 Application Essay

-Recommendation $\bowtie$
+Recommendation

 Nonacademic

-Interview $\underline{\boxtimes}$
+Interview

-Extracurricular activities $\underline{\boxtimes}$
+Extracurricular activities

-Talent/ability $\boxtimes$
+Talent/ability

-Character/personal qualities $\boxtimes$
+Character/personal qualities

-First generation $\boxtimes$
+First generation

-Alumni/ae relation $\boxtimes$
+Alumni/ae relation

-Geographical residence $\boxtimes$
+Geographical residence

-State residency $\boxtimes$
+State residency

-Religious affiliation/commitment $\boxtimes$
+Religious affiliation/commitment

-Racial/ethnic status $\boxtimes$
+Racial/ethnic status

-Volunteer work $\boxtimes$
+Volunteer work

-Work experience $\boxtimes$
+Work experience

-Level of applicant's interest $\boxtimes$
+Level of applicant's interest П П П П

-SAT and ACT Policies

-C8.
-Entrance exams A. ] Does your institution make use of S degree-seeking applicants?
-X Ye or SAT Subject Γest scores in adm ission decisions f For first-time, first-year es, place check marks in the approp I I 2007. riate boxes below to reflect your institution's policies for use ir admission for SAT or ACT ACT only SAT only SAT and SAT Subject Tests SAT and SAT Subject Tests or ACT SAT Subject Tests Require Recommend ADMISSION Require for Some Consider If Submitted Not Used Fal f your institution will make use of to 2007, please indicate which ONE of the follow ons for first-time, first-year, degree -seeking applicants for ACT with Writing component request.
-ACT with Writing component reco ommended. epted C. I Please indicate how your institution will use the SAT or ACT writing componen t; check all that ap oply: For admission For placement For advising In place of an application essay As a validity check on the application college policy as of now ution essay D. 1 In addition, does your institution us X yes no se applicant s' test scores for academic advising g ?
-E. F. Latest date by which SAT or ACT Latest date by which SAT Subject If necessary, use this space to clarinot required of some students): For and advising affects course load and Test scores fy your test or placemen must be receive policies (e.g., if t purposes, prov d for fall-term adr tests are recomme nissionended for some st G. Please indicate which tests your in nstitution us es for placeme r t (e.g., state tests ): SAT
+SAT and ACT Policies C8.
+Entrance exams If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2008.

+ADMISSION Require Recommend Require for Consider If Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests Some Submitted B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for fall 2008, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process): ACT with Writing component reACT with Writing component reX ACT with or without Writing component reACT with or without Writing component reACT with or without Writing component reACT with W ecommended.

+ACT with Writing component required

+ACT with Writing component recommended.

+X ACT with or without Writing component accepted

+C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

+For admission

+For placement

+For advising

+In place of an application essay

+As a validity check on the application essay

+No college policy as of now

+D. In addition, does your institution use applicants' test scores for academic advising?
+X yes no

+E. Latest date by which SAT or ACT scores must be received for fall-term admission 08/15 Latest date by which SAT Subject Test scores must be received for fall-term admission

+F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): For placement purposes, provisional admission if ACT score is less than 18.

+G. Please indicate which tests your institution uses for placement (e.g., state tests):

+SAT ACT SAT Subject Tests AP CLEP Institutional Exam State Exam (specify):